Kenneth Frederick Keltner

 - Died December 12, 1991 in New Berlin, WI USA

-Ken Keltner was a top third baseman during his time in the majors, often being named to the All-Star team in the 1940s.
+Ken Keltner was a top third baseman during his time in the majors, often being named to the All-Star team in the 1940s while playing for the Cleveland Indians.
 His most impressive year with the bat was probably 1948, late in his career, when he hit 31 home runs with 119 RBI.
-His 1948 Indians went on to win the 1948 World Series.
+His team went on to win the 1948 World Series that year.

 Keltner entered the Navy in March 1945 and was released in March 1946.
 As a result, he missed the entire 1945 season.